mrhavens/Dedockify/README.md

 The Python script is itself packaged as a Docker image so it can easily be executed with the Docker _run_ command:

-    docker run -v /var/run/docker.sock:/var/run/docker.sock dfimage imageID
+    docker run -v /var/run/docker.sock:/var/run/docker.sock dedockify <imageID>

-The `imageID` parameter is the image ID (either the truncated form or the complete image ID).
+The `<imageID>` parameter is the image ID (either the truncated form or the complete image ID).

 Since the script interacts with the Docker API in order to query the metadata for the various image layers it needs access to the Docker API socket.
 The `-v` flag shown above makes the Docker socket available inside the container running the script.